Data Visualization: Crafting Powerful, Evidence-Based Demonstratives

 Software and Equipment:

-The latest operating system to work with the latest version of Premiere Pro.
-Minimum of 8 GB of RAM but 16 GB or higher is preferable.
+Your system must also be capable of updating to the latest operating system to work with the latest version of Premiere Pro.

 Credits and Certificate: